Learn everything you need to know about snow with these snow facts for kids!

 Kids love hearing the weatherman predict a significant snowstorm, which means no school and a fun day in the snow.
 But what exactly is snow, and where does it come from?
 How do snowflakes form?
 Why does it snow, and what do snowflakes look like up close?

-Find the answers to your questions with these snowflake facts for kids, preschoolers, elementary school, and middle school kids.
+Find the answers to your questions with these snow facts for kids, preschoolers, elementary school, and middle school kids.

 What is Snow?